 Evaluate the anonymous source, using the three-part test outlined in lecture.
-Evaluate the sources, using IM VAIN What and have a second and the secon What could you conclude from this story about the reasons for the move?
+Evaluate the sources, using IM VAIN What and how analyde from this story about the reasons for the move?
+What could you conclude from this story about the reasons for the move?